MoarVM/MoarVM/docs/gc.markdown

 triggers garbage collection, this code won’t end up with an old `val` pointer.

 There is also an `MVMROOT2`, `MVMROOT3`, and `MVMROOT4` macro to root 2, 3, or 4
-things at once, which saves an indentation level (and possibly a little work, but C compilers are probably smart enough these days for it not to matter).
+things at once, up to 6, which saves an indentation level (and possibly a little work, but C compilers are probably smart enough these days for it not to matter).